CA Inter IPCC Amendments for May / Nov 2024 Exams - Summarized Manner

 If any domestic company has received a dividend from any other domestic company or foreign company or business trust, in such cases deduction shall be allowed to the extent dividend has been distributed by such company to others but it cannot exceed the amount of dividend received but up to the last date of filing of return of income. e.g. ABC limited has received a dividend of 100,00,000 from the domestic company or foreign company or a business trust in P.Y.
 2020-21 and it has distributed a dividend of 60,00,000 up to the last date of filing of return of income, the deduction allowed u/s 80M shall be 60,00,000 but if dividend distributed is 150,00,000, the deduction allowed shall be 100,00,000.

 3. Capital Gain - Indexation for the Financial year 2020-21 is 301

 4. Residential Status - A new section 6(1A) has been inserted.
-If any person is non - resident as per section 6(1), in that case 6(1A) shall be applied on such person to check whether he is resident.
+If any person is non - resident as per section 6(1), in that case, 6(1A) shall be applied to such person to check whether he is resident.
 The new provision is as given below:

-If any person is covered in special category and is settled outside India and comes to India on a visit for maximum 181 days, he will be non-resident.
+If any person is covered in a special category and is settled outside India and comes to India on a visit for a maximum of 181 days, he will be a non-resident.
 Now some more part has been added as given below: